Being the huge watch geek… Lover… And addict I am, I’m constantly scouring the internet for cool new watches to add to my collection.

 You’d need the right tools for the job.

 This is an added expense, but at least once you own these things, you can do simple mods like these nearly indefinitely, using the same tools again and again.

-The majority of tools you need can be found in just about any cheap watch repair kit.
+The majority of tools you need can be found in just about any cheap watch repair kit (Amazon).
 This is the one I own personally and use for all minor watch repairs and mods.